Descriptive adjective in English

 4Shaperound, circular, oval, flat, square, triangular

-1. Some people don’t believe Earth is round.
+1. Some people don’t believe the Earth is round.

 2. It is an oval ground.